BLOG

 Panther is a cloud-native SIEM built for detection-as-code workflows on AWS infrastructure.

 Panther stands out among SIEM tools because it handles detection rules that break, drift, or leave with the engineer who wrote them.
-The platform treats detection rules like infrastructure code — you can write them in Python, SQL, or YAML, version them in Git, and test them in CI/CD before they hit production.
+The platform treats detection rules like infrastructure code.
+You can write them in Python, SQL, or YAML, version them in Git, and test them in CI/CD before they hit production.
 When a broken detection fires false positives at 2 AM, you revert to the previous version instead of clicking through a web UI to try to remember what changed.

 This approach delivers measurable results.
 Docker cut false positive alerts by 85% while tripling log ingestion.
 Snyk reduced alert volume by 70% through intelligent tuning and correlation.